adoptium/adoptium.net-redesign/README.md

 ## How to develop locally

 This assumes you already have Node.js and npm installed.
-At time of writing we use Node.js 16.14.0 and npm 8.3.1.
+Node.js version 18 or above is required.
 We recommend using nvm to manage your versions.

 1. Install your dependencies